 I think I was the only consideration to mix the first album.
 As the years have past, a few others have mixed records for them.

 What can you tell me about projects you have in the works or that are coming out soon?

 I just finished a new record with Jonathan Jackson’s alt rock band, ENation.
-Jonathan plays "Avery" on the hit TV series, "Nashville".
-I’m currently working with a new country band, that we’ve just signed to our company, 16 Minutes Ent., named Broseph E. Lee.
+Jonathan plays “Avery” on the hit TV series, “Nashville“.
+I’m currently working with a new country band that we’ve just signed to our company, 16 Minutes Entertainment, named Broseph E. Lee.